trexhaydor7/Trigonometry_Visualizer/README.md

    ```
    Or click the green **Code** button 🟢 and then select **Download ZIP**.

-2. Install the required packages:
+2. Install the required packages together:

    ```bash
    pip install -r requirements.txt
    ```
+   Or individually:

    ```bash
    pip install matplotlib numpy
    ```